django-crispy-forms/django-crispy-forms/README.rst

 Authors
 =======

-django-crispy-forms is the new django-uni-form. django-uni-form was an application created by `Daniel Greenfeld`_ that I leaded since version 0.8.0.
+django-crispy-forms is the new django-uni-form. django-uni-form was an application created by `Daniel Greenfeld`_ that I led since version 0.8.0.
 The name change tries to better explain the purpose of the application, which changed in a significant way since its birth.

 If you are upgrading from django-uni-form, we have `instructions`_ for helping you.